GuillaumeAmat/knuckle/docs/Usage_guide.md

 $ npx knuckle --help up
 ```

-If you need more explanations about the Knuckle or its usage, feel free to ask questions on the [repository issues][knuckle-url].
+If you need more explanations about the Knuckle or its usage, feel free to ask questions on the [repository issues][knuckle-issues-url].